Youssifai/eswed/logs.md

 These changes should resolve the deployment issues on Vercel related to TypeScript type errors, Edge Runtime compatibility, and Webpack dependency handling.

+## TypeScript Error Fixes

+### Files Queries Type Error Fix
+- Fixed TypeScript error in `db/queries/files-queries.ts` at line 26
+- Added the required `updatedAt: new Date()` field to the `folderData` object in the `createFolder` function
+- Ensured the timestamp reflects the current time for new folder records
+- This satisfies the type requirement for the `InsertFile` type which requires `updatedAt` as a mandatory field